Large-$d$ behavior of the Feynman amplitudes for a just-renormalizable tensorial group field theory: Power counting and renormalizability

 we have four possible moves:

 where the moves are pictured with dotted edges.
-The two moves one the right preserve the tree structure, then, the power counting is the expected one for such a tree: $\omega_T=-4\eta(n-1)+(d-1)n+1=[d-1-4\eta](n+1)+(1+4\eta)$.
-The two moves on left however both introduce a loop.
+The two moves on the right preserve the tree structure, and then, the power counting is the expected one for such a tree: $\omega_T=-4\eta(n-1)+(d-1)n+1=[d-1-4\eta](n+1)+(1+4\eta)$.
+The two moves on the left however both introduce a loop.
 For the first one, we create at least a single face and two corners.
-The variation for power counting is then optimally :$\delta\omega=-4\eta+2$.
-Obviously this bounds hold for the second move on the left which creates a tadpole edge.
-Then for this two moves, we have the bound:
+The variation for power counting is then optimally:$\delta\omega=-4\eta+2$.
+These bounds hold for the second move on the left which creates a tadpole edge.
+Then for these two moves, we have the bound:

 As a result, the power counting is bounded by trees for $d>3$.
-Finally, if need to have a just-renormalizable leading sector, the divergent degrees does not increase with the number of loop vertices.
+Finally, if need to have a just-renormalizable leading sector, the divergent degrees do not increase with the number of loop vertices.
 We then require $d-1-4\eta=0$, implying $\eta>1/2$. \begin{flushright} $\square$ \end{flushright}

 The leading order non-vacuum graphs can be obtained following a recursive procedure.
-To this end, we have to keep in mind the definitions \ref{def1} of Section \ref{section23}, that we complete with the following: \begin{definition} The heart graph of a melonic 1PI Feynman graph $\mathcal{G}$ is the subset of vertices and lines obtained from deletion of the external vertices. \end{definition}
+To this end, we have to keep in mind the definitions \ref{def1} of Section \ref{section23}, which we complete with the following: \begin{definition} The heart graph of a melonic 1PI Feynman graph $\mathcal{G}$ is the subset of vertices and lines obtained from the deletion of the external vertices. \end{definition}